joanlenczuk/House-Sales-Prediction-Project/README.md

 # House-Sales-Prediction-Project

 The dataset contains information about the real estate prices and house features for King County.
-It includes homes sold between May 2014 and May 2015.
+It includes houses sold between May 2014 and May 2015.

 The dataset is available here - https://www.kaggle.com/harlfoxem/housesalesprediction